-All your Christmas Cats and Holiday Hounds can have their own sweet dreams of sugar plums (or jerky treats) in our ultra comfy pet bed.
-We selected two cozy coordinates: a bright Christmas green and a rich leopard print.
+Cats of all sizes and smaller pups are sure to have sweet dreams in our ultra comfy pet bed.
+We selected two cozy coordinates: a bright green and a rich leopard print.
 The design incorporates four bolster pillows sewn onto a flat base with a separate tufted pillow insert.
 We noodled on this one for quite awhile to come up with instructions that yielded a cool finished design that was also easy to assemble.
 So although any three-dimensional project is a bit more complex than a flat item, this cozy pet bed is something we know you can do!

 The interior pillow finishes at 21″ x 28″.
 The overall exterior bolster bed finishes at approximately 27″ x 32″ — it depends a bit on how much stuffing you use.
 These dimensions are sized for a smaller dog or a cat, but of course you can modify things to best fit the pet(s) at your house.